elastos/Elastos.ELA/README.md

 ### 1. Web UI

-If you would like to access the web UI of the node to get different stats about the node, go to the following URL on your browser: [http://localhost:21333/info](http://localhost:21333/info)
+If you would like to access the Web UI of the node to get different stats about the node, go to the following URL on your browser: [http://localhost:21333/info](http://localhost:21333/info)

 ### 2. REST API

 Once the node is running successfully, you can access ELA Node's REST APIs:

-Example 1: Get the number of nodes to which the node is connected
+**Example 1**: Get the number of nodes to which the node is connected

 ```bash
 $ curl http://localhost:21334/api/v1/node/connectioncount
 {